R3Conclave/conclave-core-sdk/docs/docs/architecture.md

 [`EnclaveInstanceInfo`](api/-conclave%20-core/com.r3.conclave.common/-enclave-instance-info/index.html) against a
 set of [constraints](constraints.md).
-Constraints are represented by an [`EnclaveConstraint`](api/-conclave%20-core/com.r3.conclave.common/-enclave-constraint/index.html) object, which can be read from/written to a domain-specific language suitable for embedding in config files, command line options, and so on.
+Constraints are represented by an [`EnclaveConstraint`](api/-conclave%20-core/com.r3.conclave.common/-enclave-constraint/index.html) object, which can be read from or written to a domain-specific language suitable for embedding in config files, command line options, and so on.

 A constraint may mandate a specific set of code hashes.
 For example, a constraint might whitelist an existing